 We might like to skip this incendiary episode.
 And yet, as those who have been joined to Jesus as believers, we know that whatever Jesus is passionate about concerns us.
 If it mattered to him, it matters to us.
 So let's take a look at what he said during this wild temple clearing, both here in John and in the accounts we find in the other gospels.
-I've seen four clues that may lead us into some understanding.
+We'll follow 4 clues to that lead us to the heart of this scene.

-Clue 1: Isaiah 56: A House of Prayer for all Nations
+Clue 1: Isaiah 56 A House of Prayer for all Nations